blaklaybul/kydo/README.md

 ## Running the app

-Activate the conda environment with `source activate kydo` and execute `python run.py`
+Activate the conda environment with `source activate kydo` and execute `python app/run_kydo.py`

+Go to `localhost:3000` and authenticate your twitter account.
+You will be redirected to the console and it will begin print tweets corresponding to tracked users, keywords, and hashtags.

 ## quiting the app